silvante/kickstart_js_share/README.md

 ```bash
 kickstart new blogapp
 ```
-this command will generate new project with pre built server and client
+This command will generate new project with pre built server and client

-get information about pachge
+Get information about package
 ```bash
 kickstart info
 ```